uniFabiB/gitHelp/README.md

   1. get new changes from remote
       - either pull (=fetch+checkout)
         - `git pull origin master`
-          - or `git pull origin main` if pulling main branch
-        - (potentially `git pull` in future if default branch set if remote branch is not called master branch
+        - if remote branch is called main
+          - `git pull origin main`
           - rename local branch to match remote branch
-          - if not done then always have to `git push -u origin master:main`
             - `git branch -m main`
+            - if not done then always have to `git push -u origin master:main` later
       - or fetch + checkout
         1. update index of remote changes
             - `git fetch`